nandosola/go-lambda-poc/README.md

 For completeness sake, I've added a simple benchmark for the most algorithmic path of the app: getting remaining days until next birthday.
 To run it kust `cd service; go test -bench=.`

 #### HTTP Integration testing
-There's a `docker-compose.yaml` file that wires up a `amazon/dynamodb-local`.
-It can be accessed externally via `http://localhost:8000` or as `http://dynamo:8000` inside `lambda-local` Docker network.
+For each function, there's a SAM `template.yaml` file describing a simple lambda and a gateway to access it via HTTP.
+There's also a `docker-compose.yaml` file that starts up an `amazon/dynamodb-local` container.
+It can be accessed externally via `http://localhost:8000` or as `http://dynamo:8000` inside `lambda-local` Docker network from `template.yml`.

 ##### Session A
 ```